mscarey/AuthoritySpoke/docs/guides/statute_rules.rst

     >>> print(loan_establishes_offense)
     the Rule that the court MUST ALWAYS impose the
       RESULT:
+        the fact that <the defendant> committed the offense of improper transfer of beardcoin
-        the Fact that <the beardcoin transaction> was a transfer of beardcoin between <the defendant> and <the counterparty>
+        the fact that <the beardcoin transaction> was a transfer of beardcoin between <the defendant> and <the counterparty>
-        the Fact that <the defendant> committed the offense of improper transfer of beardcoin
       GIVEN:
+        the fact it was false that <the counterparty> was <the Department of Beards>
+        absence of the fact that <the beardcoin transaction> was a licensed beardcoin repurchase
-        the Fact that <the beardcoin transaction> was <the defendant>'s loan of the token attributed to <the Department of Beards>, asserting the fact that <the Department of Beards> granted an exemption from the prohibition of wearing beards, to <the counterparty>
+        the fact that <the beardcoin transaction> was <the defendant>'s loan of the token attributed to <the Department of Beards>, asserting the fact that <the Department of Beards> granted an exemption from the prohibition of wearing beards, to <the counterparty>
-        absence of the Fact that <the beardcoin transaction> was a licensed beardcoin repurchase
-        the Fact it is false that <the counterparty> was <the Department of Beards>
+      DESPITE:
+        the fact that the token attributed to <the defendant>, asserting the fact that <the defendant> granted an exemption from the prohibition of wearing beards, was counterfeit
       GIVEN the ENACTMENTS:
+        "It shall be an offence to buy, sell, lend, lease, gift, transfer or receive in any way a beardcoin from any person or body other than the Department of Beards, except as provided in Part 4." (/test/acts/47/7A 1935-04-01)
         "It shall be no defense to a charge under section 7A that the purchase, sale, lease, gift, transfer or receipt was of counterfeit beardcoin rather than genuine beardcoin." (/test/acts/47/7B/2 1935-04-01)
-        "It shall be an offence to buy, sell, lend, lease, gift, transfer or receive in any way a beardcoin from any person or body other than the Department of Beards, except as provided in Part 4." (/test/acts/47/7A 1935-04-01)
+      DESPITE the ENACTMENT:
+        "The Department of Beards may issue licenses to such barbers, hairdressers, or other male grooming professionals as they see fit to purchase a beardcoin from a customer whose beard they have removed, and to resell those beardcoins to the Department of Beards." (/test/acts/47/11 2013-07-18)

 There will be additional methods for combining Rules in future versions of AuthoritySpoke.